 Why you should stay at Lawendowa Osada

 To me, each cottage and every corner in their interior looked like a perfect Pinterest pin.
 It’s all so simple but yet incredibly beautiful and rooted.
-You can book your stay by calling or mailing them.
+Support small business and book your stay by calling or emailing them.

 Młyńska 6a, 83-047 Przywidz, Poland

 2. Traditional Craft in the largest Ethnographic Park in Poland

 The Kashubian Ethnographic Park in Wdzydze Kiszewskie is not only a must-visit when traveling to Pomerania, Poland, but also the perfect place to disconnect and learn about Kashubian traditions in the numerous workshops of the museum.
 The landscape with abundant woods and immense lakes is ultimately relaxing.